medaeus245/node-lua/README.md

   - Library directory: "/usr/local/lib"
   - Library: "/usr/local/lib/libluajit-5.1.so"

-NOTE: Don't forget to set your LD_LIBRARY_PATH to /usr/local/lib on Linux so that node-lua can find luajit, or else node will tell you it can not find node-lua and throws an exception during launch time.
+NOTE (Linux only): Don't forget to set your LD_LIBRARY_PATH to /usr/local/lib so that node-lua can find luajit, or Node.JS will tell you that it could not find the module.

 **Tested on:**
  - Windows (Node v6.10.2)